-He has a career-long commitment to issues of civil and human rights, among other civic issues to which he gives time and resources.
-Governor Robert Bentley of the State of Alabama proclaimed Proffer an honorary citizen of the State in 2013 because of his continuing commitment to Huntsville's Space Camp and Aviation Challenge, where his son Morgan attended for 8 summers.
+One of Spencer's career moments came In 2013 when then Governor Robert Bentley of the State of Alabama, proclaimed Proffer an honorary citizen of that State due to his continuing commitment to children's education and the building of fraternal skills via Huntsville's Space Camp and Aviation Challenge.
+His son Morgan attended there for 8 consecutive summers.

 Here are a few links to get a better sense of Spencer, his background and ethos:

 Proffer's progressive thinking and results are highlighted in The Wall St Journal article on the Citizens Of The World enterprise which he architected and produced.
 Spencer accomplished the goal of uniting the world through music with his co-writing and production of the title song, performed in 5 languages.
 This initiative brought together artists from multiple continents who have collectively sold 73 Million albums.